 David is an Adjunct Professor with Clemson University’s MBA in Entrepreneurship program.
 He teaches a class called Social (impact) Entrepreneurship: Changing the World as an Entrepreneur.
 David enjoys time with his family, gardening, and cycling.

-Hope holds a BA in Social Work.
+Hope holds a Master’s degree in Social Work.
 She began working in child welfare through volunteer work in college, but her initial exposure began as a child growing up in foster care.
 Hope is deeply motivated by helping children and youth in foster care to not feel alone and unwanted by the situation they are in through no fault of their own.
-Despite being an introvert, Hope wakes up each day motivated to help youth find their voice, begin healing, and become more aware of their worth and value.
+Hope wakes up each day motivated to help youth find their voice, begin healing, and become more aware of their worth and value.
 Prior to nonprofit work, Hope worked at a behavioral health center and co-facilitated parenting classes and supervised visitations within families.

 Julie has a degree in Organizational Management and loves working with people.
 She holds a teaching certificate in Montessori education, and was formerly the Director of a Preschool.
 She has also worked in a Children’s Hospital helping children who are diagnosed with Cancer.
 Julie is known for her enthusiasm and passion for children, especially connecting those who have been separated in foster care.

 Julie loves to read, kayak and hike.
 She lives with her husband and black lab, Chloe (the love of her life!), and has an adult daughter who works in a nonprofit, as well.